Arnav71/golang-mess-handler/README.md

 7.It should open up

 # Limitations
-Only works with windows(although it can be edited to support unix)
+Only works with Windows (although it can be edited to support unix)

 # Questions or Bugs

 Email me at planetoid128@gmail.com

 # License
-This project is under the MIT Licene.
+This project is under the MIT License.